We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Count your pulse for 30 seconds and multiply by two to find your beats per minute.

 If you’re using the scale without measuring your heart rate, you’ll need to periodically stop and assess how you’re feeling.
-Then compare to both scales.
+Then

 The Center for Disease Control and Prevention (CDC) recommends adults get at least 150 minutes a week of moderate-intensity, or 75 minutes of vigorous-intensity aerobic activity.
 They also advise engaging in muscle-strengthening activities two or more days a week.